10 frequently asked questions about cwc

 How is CWC structured as an organization?

-We have five facilitators who host the seven monthly gatherings.
-Three of those hosts serve as organizing leaders who are responsible for the continued evolution of CWC.
+We have five volunteer facilitators who host the seven monthly gatherings.
+These hosts serve as organizing leaders who are responsible for the continued evolution of CWC.
 As far as the actual content and direction we have been a collective effort from the beginning.